mvysny/mvysny.github.io/_posts/2023-6-13-okhttp-vs-httpclient.md

 * [httpcache4j uribuilder](https://github.com/httpcache4j/uribuilder) is immutable which is just plain dumb to create an immutable builder
   (which is by definition a mutable builder used to build immutable objects).

-I'll probably add yet-another-library to the mix.
-TODO
+An ideal solution would be to copy URIBuilder out of Apache HttpCore5 and add nothing else to the jar.